openstax/napkin-notes/jp/reference_book_apis.md

 }
 ```

+## Backend Tasks

-The backend needs to be changed to store the previous and next page in Content::Models::Page.
+1. The backend needs to be changed to store the previous and next page in Content::Models::Page.
+2. Do we need all within-book links in the pages to go to other reference book pages instead of to CNX?
+If so what does the FE need that link to look like?

 ## Questions